It goes without saying that buying or selling a house is one of the biggest decisions you’ll ever have to make.

 There are a whole host of reasons why a property sale may fall through, and ultimately it will cost both buyer and seller money, with the latter usually losing out most.

-One major reason for the collapse of a sale, and the most frustrating for sellers, is down to the buyer not having their finances in order.
+One major reason for the collapse of a sale, and the most frustrating for sellers, is the buyer not having their finances in order.

-The buyer simply changing their mind is another reason many house sales collapse, with this affecting almost 40% of collapses, a much more significant proportion compared to sellers accepting a higher offer late on.
+The buyer simply changing their mind is another reason many house sales collapses, affecting almost 40% of collapses, a much more significant proportion compared to sellers accepting a higher offer late on.

-Around one in 10 collapses is due to the practice of gazundering, in which the buyer places a lower bid just before contracts are exchanged.
+Around one in 10 collapses is due to gazundering, in which the buyer places a lower bid just before contracts are exchanged.

 On the opposite side, around a third of property sales collapsing is due to the seller.
-There are number of reasons for this, including the seller accepting a higher offer shortly before the contracts are exchanged.
+There are several reasons for this, including the seller accepting a higher offer shortly before the contracts are exchanged.

 This is one of the biggest worries for buyers, while a break in the chain from the seller is also one of the main reasons for a collapse.